 The lab activities presented here are designed to guide students from an observational question like “why are grasshoppers hard to catch?” to quantifiable questions regarding the visual detection of dangerous objects using electrophysiology.
 Students can investigate the electrical transmission of highly processed visual information for this life-saving “see-and-jump” escape mechanism.

 We choose our local grasshoppers for ease of obtaining and handling, but many species of locust can be used (List of Species and References needed, Ask Rob Olberg).
 In some locations outside the USA, grasshoppers are available for purchase as feeder insects and are inexpensive.
-Grasshoppers can be found in nearby grass fields with students, which also provides context for the experiment as the activity allows for direct observation of the insects’ escape mechanism.
+Grasshoppers can be found and caught in nearby grass fields by the students, which will also provides context for the experiment as the activity allows for direct observation of the insects’ escape mechanism.

 The ability to avoid collision with surrounding objects or escape a predator is crucial to the survival of an animal and typically requires the visual detection of approaching stimuli and a motor reaction (Pearson & O’Shea 1984).
 In the grasshopper visual system (Fig. 1), two pairs of well-studied monocular motion-detecting neurons, the lobula giant movement detectors (LGMDs) and the descending contralateral movement detectors (DCMDs), underlie the animal’s ability to jump away to escape a potential predator or avoid collision with a looming object.
 The LGMDs reside in the optic lobe and are excited by approaching visual stimuli.
 In turn, they send the neural signals to their postsynaptic targets, the DCMDs, which respond to object movements detected by the contralateral eye and activate motoneurons in the thoracic ganglia appropriate to produce the jumping reaction.
 The LGMDs and DCMDs together make up an early warning system to prepare the escape behavior in the face of possible collision with approaching objects (Rind & Simmons 1992, Hatsopoulos et al. 1995, Gabbiani et al. 1999).
 [Greg Stopped here]